zeropointnothing/ybt/README.md

 If a file you are uploading already exists in it's YBT backup copy location, it will be overwritten.

 As of now, files cannot be removed from YBT servers through the YBT executable.
-If you would like a file to be removed, please contact me and I will remove it for you.
+If you would like a file to be removed, please contact a server admin and they will have to remove it for you.

 # Upload Rules
 To protect your system (and bandwidth), there are rules hard-coded into YBT that prevent it from uploading certain directories.
 Here are those rules: